Shivayetii/python/python/mongoDB/notes/README.md

         1. Docker Image name

-        * If we want to deploy MongoDB in our system or VM we need to follow below steps and commands
+        * If we want to deploy MongoDB in our system or VM we need to follow below steps and commands.

            * First We have to Docker installed in your system.
 If not done already you can download it from the Official Docker website.